Rodio346/mythical-javascript/README.md

 1. HasBinding(N)
 2. CreateMutableBinding(N,D): Here N is the text of the bound name and if D is true then the binding may be subsequently deleted
-3. CreateImmutableBinding(N, S): If S is true then exception is always raied, mostly TypeError
+3. CreateImmutableBinding(N, S): It was introduced after ES6, If S is true then exception is always raied, mostly TypeError
-4. InitializeBinding(N, V): N is our name with V as value
+4. InitializeBinding(N, V): It was introduced after ES6, N is our name with V as value
 5. SetMutableBinding(N, V, S): Set value V to the N. If S is true then for immutable objects it will throw TypeError.
 6. GetBindingValue(N, S): If S is True then exception is thrown which is ReferenceError if no binding exist
 7. DeleteBinding(N)